 - James Bell*, Linda Linsefors*, Caspar Oesterheld*, and Joar Skalse*: "Reinforcement Learning in Newcomblike Environments".
 NeurIPS 2021 (spotlight presentation).

 - Johannes Treutlein, Michael Dennis, Caspar Oesterheld, and Jakob Foerster: "A New Formalism, Method and Open Issues for Zero-Shot Coordination".
 ICML 2021.

 - Caspar Oesterheld and Vincent Conitzer: "Safe Pareto improvements for delegated game playing".
 AAMAS 2021.
-Also presented at the Cooperative AI Workshop at NeurIPS 2020.
+Also presented at the 2019 EAF research retreat and the Cooperative AI Workshop at NeurIPS 2020

 - Caspar Oesterheld and Vincent Conitzer: "Minimum-regret contracts for principal-expert problems".
 WINE 2020.